 The heyday of horror movies lasted from the early 1970s to the mid-90s.
-Most people can easily name five films that came out of this period and then many more.
-While there are smaller trends within this larger time period, the overall impact of the heyday on horror cannot be understated.
+Most people can easily name five films that came out of this era and then many more.
+While there are smaller trends within this time, the overall impact of the heyday on horror movies cannot be understated.
 This period created many of our modern tropes, introduced dozens of actors who would later rise to greater fame, and birthed multiple antagonists whose names we still recognize today.
-It also created the modern idea of the horror franchise as several films spawned multiple sequels.
+It also created the idea of the horror franchise as several films spawned multiple sequels.
 In recent years, many of the heyday films have been remade with varying success.

 These are the films with busty babes who make poor decisions, trip over nothing, and die in terrible ways.
 They’re full of innocent virgins, dumb jocks, token minorities, and loose ladies who are there to die after satisfying the sex quotient.
 The villains will die, only to rise seconds later and kill again.
 The violence, gore, and revulsion reached new levels.
 They filled theaters with an abundance of horror movies and made the genre bigger than late night specials.
 Obviously, there are thousands of these films, but I’ve selected ten this year to represent the heyday further.

 Any of these films has sequels, franchises, remakes, and fans galore.
 They’re hits of the heyday, and there are thousands of more to watch besides these.
-Still, at least one of these films is a must-watch each October in order to feel the true spirit of Halloween—unadulterated terror, relentless violence, and pure horror (sometimes with a touch of humor).
+Still, at least one of these films is a must-watch each October in order to feel the true spirit of Halloween—unadulterated terror, relentless violence, and pure horror.

 You must log in to post a comment.